×

 • Burmese is spoken as a national language in: Myanmar.

 You will also get to know the continents where Dzongkha and Burmese speaking countries lie.
-Based on the number of people that speak these languages, the position of Dzongkha language is not available and position of Burmese language is 43.
+Based on the number of people that speak these languages, the position of Dzongkha language is 31 and position of Burmese language is 43.
 Find all the information about these languages on Dzongkha and Burmese.

 Dzongkha and Burmese Language History